Description

 • 6th Street:

-• Intersection with Robert Street closed.
+• Intersection with Robert Street will reopen by end of the day, November 21.

-• 7th Street:
+• Broadway Street:

 • Kellogg Boulevard:

 • Westbound lanes closed between Wabasha Street and Washington Street.
-Eastbound only between Wabasha Street and Washington Street
+Eastbound only between Wabasha Street and Washington Street.

 • Kellogg Boulevard/3rd Street bridge remains closed through 2027.
 Kellogg Boulevard remains closed between Lafayette Street and Mounds Boulevard.
 For more information about the Kellogg/3rd Street Bridge project, visit: stpaul.gov/Kellogg-3.